Transforming Health Systems

 Building strong health systems and advancing universal health coverage

-While health spending has increased dramatically around the world, access to affordable, quality services – without the risk of financial hardship – has lagged.
-At the same time, health systems are increasingly serving as buffers between vulnerable communities and crises, yet inadequate and ill-resourced national health systems lack the capacity to meet daily health needs, as well as anticipate, prepare for, and recover from health shocks down the line.
+While health spending has increased dramatically around the world, access to affordable, quality services—without the risk of financial hardship—has lagged.
+At the same time, though health systems increasingly serve as buffers between vulnerable communities and crises, inadequate and ill-resourced national health systems lack the capacity to meet daily health needs, let alone anticipate, prepare for, and recover from health shocks down the line.

-Launched in 2009, The Rockefeller Foundation’s Transforming Health Systems (THS) initiative, aims, to catalyze innovations and actions that create broader access to affordable, quality health services in developing countries and help contribute to greater resilience.
+Launched in 2009, The Rockefeller Foundation’s Transforming Health Systems (THS) initiative, aimed to catalyze innovations and actions that create broader access to affordable, quality health services in developing countries and help contribute to greater resilience.

 Advancing Universal Health Coverage

-THS is focused on universal health coverage (UHC) – providing access to all people the health services they need without causing financial hardship by reducing out-of-pocket expenses.
-More than 150 million individuals worldwide face catastrophic healthcare expenditures, and over 25 million families descend into poverty each year as a result.
+THS focused on universal health coverage (UHC)—providing all people with access to the health services they need without the risk of financial hardship often caused by reducing out-of-pocket expenses.
+More than 150 million individuals worldwide face catastrophic healthcare expenditures, and more than 25 million families descend into poverty each year as a result.

-Our UHC work is oriented toward four goals:
+Under THS, our UHC work was oriented toward four goals:

-- Elevating UHC as a primary health goal in the post-2015 development framework
+- Elevating UHC as a primary health goal in the Sustainable Development Goals

 - Empowering practitioners and policymakers at the country and regional levels to facilitate knowledge sharing and joint problem solving,